 - 1st moving violation carries a fine of $150

-Ticket Appeals: Ticket appeals must be received within 72 hours of the citation issuance.
-You may appeal a ticket online.
+Citation appeals must be received within 72 hours of the citation issuance.
+You may appeal a citation online.
 Your appeal must contain the citation number and date of its issue.

-Revocation of Permits: Carthage reserves the right to revoke the parking permit and/or refuse to issue any future parking permits to individuals who exhibit a history of repeated offenses, or endanger others, or damage College property by the careless use of a motor vehicle.
-Revocation will occur for any student found to have forged, altered, falsified, creates or tampers with a permit.
-In addition to revocation, the student may be referred to student conduct.
+Carthage reserves the right to revoke the parking permit and/or refuse to issue any future parking permits to individuals who exhibit a history of repeated offenses, endanger others, or damage College property by the careless use of a motor vehicle.
+Revocation will occur for any student found to have forged, altered, falsified, created, or tampered with a permit.
+In addition to revocation, the student may also be referred to student conduct.